mfpdev/trust-a-device-sample/node-web-app/README.md

 IBM MobileFirst Foundation
 ===
-## Add trusted web client
-A NodeJS web app sample application demonstrating how to add trusted web client with MobileFirst Foundation by using the a QR code.

 ### Usage
 1. In the file [`app.js`](app.js) change `mfpServer` to point to you MobileFirst Foundation server URL.